zenoss/ZenPacks.zenoss.ZenPackLib/docs/getting-started-5.rst

 create a new ZenPack from the command line, or you can copy it into an existing ZenPack.
 We'll start by creating a ZenPack from the command line.

-Run the following command to create a new ZenPack.
+Run the following commands to create a new ZenPack.

 .. code-block:: bash

+    # Create ZenPacks in /z so the host and containers can access them.
+    cd /z
-    ./zenpacklib.py create ZenPacks.acme.Widgeter
+    zenpacklib create ZenPacks.acme.Widgeter

 This will print several lines to let you know what has been created.
 Note that the ZenPack's source directory has been created, but it has not yet been